Swapnil-417/Online-Retail-Customer-Segmentation/README.md

 # Online-Retail-Customer-Segmentation
+Many small online retailers and new entrants to the online retail sector are  keen to practice consumer-centric marketing in their businesses yet technically lack the necessary knowledge and expertise to do so.
+In this project we are using unsupervised machine learning techniques to segment customers for an online retailer.

+On the basis of the Recency, Frequency, and Monetary model, customers of  the business have been segmented into various meaningful groups using the k-means clustering algorithm, Hierarchical clustering and DBSCAN and the main characteristics of the consumers in each segment have been clearly identified.

+# Problem Statement
+The main purpose of this project is to help the business better understand its customers and therefore conduct customer-centric marketing more effectively.
 In this project, our task is to identify major customer segments on a transactional data set which contains all the transactions for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.

 ## Why Segment Customers?